TomH-22/Milestone-Project-2/README.md

 ![Lighthouse Test](assets/readme/lighthouse.png)

 ### **Cross-browser Checks and Device Testing**
 I tested the site on a variety of browsers: Edge, Opera, Safari, Firefox and Chrome.
-All rendered the site as expected.
+Firefox handled the overlays a little differently, particularly those elements created thorugh Javascript.
+Adding a `z-index` attribute to those elements which reflected the desired order on the page sorted the problem.
+All others rendered the site as expected.
 I also tested the site on Chrome and Safari within iOS - this presented no problems.

-I added a media query feature which alters the layout of the page once the `vw` becomes less than `800px` to a format more suitable for mobile devices and smaller screens.
+I added a media query feature which alters the layout of the page once the `vw` becomes less than `450px` to a format more suitable for mobile devices and smaller screens.
 These design changes work well up to a `vw` of `315px` at which point the layout becomes constrained.
 I could have added more styles as part of a further media query but decided against it as even a small mobile device offers a screen width of at least 320px nowadays.

 ### **Links**